CHAPTER ONE

 “Oh no, I'm quite serious,” she replied.

 Only then did his words tumble out.
 “Yes . . . hope that . . . my name is . . .”
 Too late.
 He’d dropped his lines.
 Or maybe those were his lines.
 He wasn’t sure of anything anymore.
 He rose from the seat, steadied himself, found a water cooler, drank long draughts, and went to the men’s room.
-Looking in the mirror, reality rushed back.
-The right side of his face was oozing blood and puss.
+Looking in the mirror, reality rushed back with startling clarity.
+The right side of his face was oozing blood and pus.
 Grabbing a paper towel, he wet it and dabbed the wounds, finding pieces of glass like tiny diamonds in the towel.
 He lingered, drank more water from the faucet, patted the wounds until the seeping stopped, then returned to the waiting room.
 As he neared his seat, Alyssa emerged with a band-aid on her finger.

 “Looks like I'll live,” she said to her mother, who was sitting near the nurse’s station.
 “Three stitches.”
 She twirled her wounded finger in the air and looked at him.